So we are drinking a...

 The earliest documentation of prosecco dates back to 1754, in the poem titled Il Roccolo Ditirambo by Aureliano Acanti.
-'And now I would like to wet my mouth with that prosecco with its apple bouquet."
+"And now I would like to wet my mouth with that prosecco with its apple bouquet."
 Yet, prosecco's roots could date as far back as 200 BC, in Ancient Rome, when a still wine named Pizzino was served.
-Though, the theory remains just that, and the exact origin eludes us.
+This theory remains just that, and the exact origin eludes us.

 Despite all of the famous lefthanders out there - Leonardo Da Vinci, Jimi Hendrix, Marilyn Monroe and Barack Obama among them - life hasn't always been easy as a leftie.
-While today most lefthanders face no more serious challenges than grappling with tin openers and scissors, in the old days life could be very tough indeed.
+While today most lefthanders face no more serious challenges than grappling with tin openers and scissors, in the old days, life could be very tough indeed.

-The word 'sinister' comes from the Latin for left, and until surprisingly recently Catholics associated lefthandedness with the Devil (who baptized his intimates with his left-hand).
+The word 'sinister' comes from the Latin for left, and until surprisingly recently Catholics associated lefthandedness with the Devil (who baptized his intimates with his left hand).
 Lefthanded children in church schools in Ireland were regularly beaten for using "the devil's hand".

 Paris' Left Bank, too, has had its sinister side, or at least an anti-establishment edge.
-But the Left Bank Martini, a fragrant blend of elderflower, gin, vermouth and Chablis, will suit most palates - whichever hand you hold the glass in.
+But the Left Bank Martini, a fragrant blend of elderflower, gin, vermouth and wine, will suit most palates - whichever hand you hold the glass in.